metalsoft-io/metalcloud-sdk-go/docs/ServerInstanceOSInstallationData.md

 SetIsVmInstance sets IsVmInstance field to given value.

-### GetClusterCustomInfo
+### GetOsCredentials

-`func (o *ServerInstanceOSInstallationData) GetClusterCustomInfo() ServerInstanceClusterCustomInfo`
+`func (o *ServerInstanceOSInstallationData) GetOsCredentials() ServerInstanceOsCredentialInstallationData`

-GetClusterCustomInfo returns the ClusterCustomInfo field if non-nil, zero value otherwise.
+GetOsCredentials returns the OsCredentials field if non-nil, zero value otherwise.

-### GetClusterCustomInfoOk
+### GetOsCredentialsOk

-`func (o *ServerInstanceOSInstallationData) GetClusterCustomInfoOk() (*ServerInstanceClusterCustomInfo, bool)`
+`func (o *ServerInstanceOSInstallationData) GetOsCredentialsOk() (*ServerInstanceOsCredentialInstallationData, bool)`

-GetClusterCustomInfoOk returns a tuple with the ClusterCustomInfo field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetOsCredentialsOk returns a tuple with the OsCredentials field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetClusterCustomInfo
+### SetOsCredentials

-`func (o *ServerInstanceOSInstallationData) SetClusterCustomInfo(v ServerInstanceClusterCustomInfo)`
+`func (o *ServerInstanceOSInstallationData) SetOsCredentials(v ServerInstanceOsCredentialInstallationData)`

-SetClusterCustomInfo sets ClusterCustomInfo field to given value.
+SetOsCredentials sets OsCredentials field to given value.

-### HasClusterCustomInfo
+### HasOsCredentials

-`func (o *ServerInstanceOSInstallationData) HasClusterCustomInfo() bool`
+`func (o *ServerInstanceOSInstallationData) HasOsCredentials() bool`

-HasClusterCustomInfo returns a boolean if a field has been set.
+HasOsCredentials returns a boolean if a field has been set.

 ### GetInitiatorNqn